The Ultimate Beginner’s Guide to Remote Control (RC) Drones (2026)

 Drone Camera Flight time Standout Features Best for Price

-Ryze Tello EDU 5MP, 720p 13 minutes Programmable via Scratch, Python, Swift, swarm flying, educational tool Students, Learners Not Specified
+Ryze Tello EDU 5MP, 720p 13 minutes Programmable via Scratch, Python, Swift, swarm flying, educational tool Students, Learners $129 (discontinued, remaining stock)

 Now that you know the best drones, let’s quickly see how RC drones work so you can fly with confidence.